Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: introduction

-In this work, we illustrate that these Kitaev-inspired models can be solved on conventional quantum computers with the braiding operations encoded in low-depth conventional quantum gates.
-Moreover, we can utilize the distinct topological properties of ground states to clearly distinguish the phase transitions in this class of models for system sizes where noise makes this difficult.
-These topological quantum simulations are carried out on IBM's transmon-based conventional quantum computing hardware.
+Instead, we illustrate that these Kitaev-inspired models can be solved on conventional quantum computers with the braiding operations encoded in low-depth conventional quantum gates.
+Moreover, we can utilize the distinct topological properties of ground states to clearly distinguish the phase transitions in this class of models for system sizes where noise makes this difficult if one uses a local quantity instead.
+These topological quantum simulations are carried out on IBM's transmon-based ``conventional'' quantum computing hardware.

 Typically, determining the phase boundaries in these models is challenging because they lack a local order parameter.
 The standard approach is to calculate the entanglement entropy~\cite{Yao_PRL_2010,Meichanetzidis_PRB_2016}, but this requires a large system size, beyond what is currently available in NISQ machines.
 Instead, we develop and use particle-hole symmetry-enforced circuits encoding twisted boundary conditions, enabling determination of ground-state properties through the entire Brillouin zone with only a modest number of qubits.
-Due to the discrete topological nature of the quantum phase transition, these circuits can identify the different phases by revealing discontinuities in the entanglement entropy even if the jump at the discontinuity is diminished due to noise.
+Due to the discrete topological nature of the quantum phase transition, these circuits can identify the different phases by revealing discontinuities in the observables, even if the jump at the discontinuity is diminished due to noise.